 Without advance notice, in most states a landlord or manager may enter rented premises while a tenant is living there only in an emergency, such as a fire or serious water leak, or when the tenant gives permission.

 Several states also allow landlords or property managers to enter rental property during a tenant's extended absence (often defined as seven days or more) in order to maintain the property as necessary and to inspect for damage and needed repairs.
 In most cases, a landlord may not enter just to check up on the tenant and the rental property.

-For the most comprehensive and up-to-date legal and practical guide for residential landlords, get Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo).
+For the most comprehensive and up-to-date legal and practical guide for residential landlords, get Every Landlord's Legal Guide, by Janet Portman, Marcia Stewart, and Ann O'Connell (Nolo).